joomla-projects/joomla-cypress/README.md

 and continues the 'Joomla Installer' with installation of additional languages.

 The `/installation` folder is deleted after the installation.
-It is verified that the URL path '/installation' receives an error 404 – not found.
+It is verified that the URL path '/installation' receives an error 404 – Not Found.
 This command can only run once.

 See also [installJoomla](#installjoomla).